bluffingo/OpenSB/public/assets/readme.txt

 leaf droplet finalium login background by Min An on Pexels: https://www.pexels.com/photo/macro-shot-of-water-drop-on-green-textile-689326/

 finalium homepage droplets background by Armennano on Pixabay: https://pixabay.com/photos/rain-drops-rainy-wet-droplets-4941771/

+All of the squareBracket user generated content seen in the screenshots in the "previews" folder used on the skin page belongs to their respective owners.